 The Bottom Line

 Bad things can happen even if you are prepared very well.
-These are the points to alarm you so that you should check and verify each and every aspect of property management.
+These are the points to alarm you.
+So that you should check and verify each and every aspect of property management.
 Prevention is better than cure and the tips that have been mentioned above are the preventive measures to save you from any problem in future.
 If you are prepared well for the challenges then you can meet them well.
-Hiring a qualified property management company would take away all your worries.
+Hiring a qualified property managers in Baltimore would take away all your worries.
 You can enjoy your rental income in this way with a complete peace of mind.